TempVoice/Translation/README.md

 # How to add a new language to TempVoice?
-Download a language.json file, replace the text and send it back to @EXCORDO on the [official Discord server](https://discord.gg/4tKxZC82HA).
+Download a translation.json file, replace the text and send it back to @EXCORDO#1614 on the [Discord server](https://tempvoice.xyz/redirect/support).

 # How to translate the language.json file?
 Only edit the blue part: